DavidKHahn/Algorithms-DS/MasterTheCodingIntervew: DS + Algorithms/Algorithms/Searching&BFS&DFS/README.md

  - We want to go as deep as possible with DFS starting from left then to the right hence depth first.
  - If you have an idea or know target node is closer to bottom of tree than DFS is better than BFS since it'll search with the deep depths.

- - Pros: Less memory, Does Path exist?
+ - Pros: Uses less memory, Does Path exist?
 (Determining whether a path exists between nodes).
- - Cons: Can get slow (not good at finding shortest path).
+ - Cons: Can get slow depending the deeper the graph (more recursive calls).

 - Breadth First Search/Traversal: